SPONSOR A RESIDENT DOG

-Atticus is a 12-year-old, handsome boy whom we received as an owner surrender on December 3, 2018.
+Atticus is a 13-year-old, handsome boy whom we received as an owner surrender on December 3, 2018.

 Atticus had multiple health issues when he arrived at the sanctuary, which required immediate medical attention.
-In spite of not feeling his best, he did very well meeting the other resident dogs and fits in very nicely.
+In spite of not feeling his best, he did very well meeting the other resident dogs and fitting in very nicely.

 After being in our care for a little while, Atticus has been neutered and receives constant care for his allergies and chronic eye and ear problems.